anamita/Natural-Language-Understanding-NodeRed-Lab/README.md

 red” somewhere in the title, so you will not confuse with your other future IBM Cloud applications.
 4. It will take a few minutes (5–15 minutes) to instantiate.
-Once it is nished instantiating, you will see the green circle beside the name of your app where it will state “running.”
+Once it is finished instantiating, you will see the green circle beside the name of your app where it will state “running.”

 Click on “Visit App URL” to get to your new Node Red boilerplate.